Health Services

 Indianola Medical Clinics

 Students may access medical care in Indianola at one of the following clinics.
-Students calling for appointments should identify themselves as a Simpson student and present proof of insurance and photo ID.
+Students calling for appointments should identify themselves as a Simpson student and present proof of insurance and a photo ID.
 Money may be needed for a co-pay at the time of the visit.

 The Iowa Clinic